barafael/barafael.github.io/_posts/2018-06-04-How-The-Rust-Compiler-Prevents-Mistakes.md

-When learning about Rust for the first time, one might be confronted with words like 'double free', 'data race', and 'dangling pointer'.
+When learning about Rust for the first time, one is confronted with words like 'double free', 'data race', and 'dangling pointer'.
-But without an understanding of these problems, the safety aspect of Rust is perhaps difficult to appreciate.
+Without an understanding of these problems, the safety aspects of Rust are perhaps difficult to appreciate.
-However, Rust aims to appeal not only to systems programmers(where these kinds of problems are well-known), but developers from any background.
+However, Rust aims to appeal not only to systems programmers(where these kinds of problems are well-known), but developers from any background!
+It is perfectly fine to write high-level Rust code without knowing what a data race is (that is the freedom Rust grants) but understanding the underlying issue makes the compiler error messages more understandable.

-In order to explain some of the problems Rust solves, I have collected examples to show and explain specific problems and see how `rustc`(the Rust complainer) handles them.
+To explain some of the problems Rust solves, I have collected examples to show and explain specific problems and see what `rustc`("the Rust complainer") has to say about them.

 ## Let's start simple: Dereferencing Null Pointers

-When Tony Hoare finished implementing ALGOL 60 in 1965, he couldn't know that he would be apologizing for one of its concepts 44 years later: at '09 QCon in London, he called null pointers a 'billion dollar mistake'.
+When Tony Hoare finished implementing ALGOL 60 in 1965, he couldn't know that he would be apologizing for one of its concepts 44 years later: at '09 QCon in London, he called null pointers a 'billion dollar mistake.'

 Languages since have picked up variations of the concept.
 For example, Java has no pointers accessible to the programmer, yet it has a `NullPointerException`.